-It’s very Willy-Wonka-esque inside the cab of a locomotive; an Umpa-Lumpa would need a step-stool to see out the forward cab window.
+It’s very Willy-Wonka-esque inside the cab of a locomotive.
 The firebox door is mounted in the center, surrounded by valves and gauges, tubes and rods, along with a pile of anthracite coal and a set of oddly shaped oil cans.
 Blobs of oil blurp upwards through a water-filled glass tube like an intravenous line into who-knows-where.
 The cab hissed, thumped and cranked as I stood there, sweating from the heat while taking in this mad science scene.
-Nothing is labeled; the slimy, wet blanket of dust and grease renders all illegible.
+Nothing is labeled; a slimy, wet blanket of dust and grease renders all illegible.
 So don’t even think about stealing a steam locomotive.
 There are no on-board instructions to follow.
 You can’t just hop in and drive it away.
 If you could, where would you go with it?
 Take it for a joy ride around a loop of track and you’ll be found out.
 That is, if you’re found.